Now live

-Today, roughly 70% of Alberta’s online gambling happens with unregulated offshore operators, by the provincial government’s own estimate.
-The iGaming Alberta Act (Royal Assent May 15, 2025) replaces that grey market with an Ontario-style licensed system: operators register with the AGLC, sign agreements with the Alberta iGaming Corporation, integrate centralized self-exclusion, and meet SOC 2 security certification requirements.
+Before launch, roughly 70% of Alberta’s online gambling happened with unregulated offshore operators, by the provincial government’s own estimate.
+The iGaming Alberta Act (Royal Assent May 15, 2025) replaced that grey market with an Ontario-style licensed system: operators register with the AGLC, sign agreements with the Alberta iGaming Corporation, integrate centralized self-exclusion, and meet SOC 2 security certification requirements.

 Players get regulated dispute paths, segregated and returnable player funds, mandatory responsible gambling tooling, and advertising limits (no public inducement offers; offers may only be presented on-site or to consenting registered players).
 Political-event betting and CHL/minor-league betting are prohibited outright.